We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 The following oils are best to avoid when it comes to high heat cooking:

-- Flax oil.
-While high in the heart-healthy unsaturated fatty acid alpha-linolenic acid (ALA), this oil has a low smoke point at around 225°F (107°C), and you should reserve it for cold uses like salad dressings (
+- Flax oil: While high in the heart-healthy unsaturated fatty acid alpha-linolenic acid (ALA), this oil has a low smoke point at around 217°F (103°C), and you should reserve it for cold uses like salad dressings (

-- Palm oil.
-Health-wise, palm oil is calorie-dense and fairly similar to some other oils, such as coconut oil.
+- Palm oil: Health-wise, palm oil is calorie dense.
 The main problem here is ethical, as the production of palm oil has been strongly linked to rainforest destruction and a loss of biodiversity (

-- Walnut oil.
-This oil is high in ALA and offers some anti-inflammatory and potential anticancer benefits.
-However, it is also best to reserve for cold preparations like salad dressing.
+- Walnut oil: This oil is high in ALA and offers some anti-inflammatory and potential anticancer benefits.
+However, it’s also best to reserve for cold preparations like salad dressing.
 It has a lower smoke point, and goes rancid quickly, so storing it in the refrigerator will help preserve its shelf life (

 Some oils are not recommended for high heat cooking.
 Flax and walnut oil have lower smoke points and are best in cold preparations.
 Fish and algae oil are intended as supplements, and palm oil comes with ethical considerations.

 There’s an option for every health goal, taste preference, and budget when it comes to cooking oils.
 For high heat cooking, it’s important to choose oils that maintain their stability.
-Oils heated past their smoke point break down and can produce unhealthy compounds.
+Oils heated past their smoke point break down, which affects flavor and can produce unhealthy compounds.

-Some of the healthier cooking oils that can withstand higher cooking temperatures include olive oil, avocado oil, coconut oil, sesame oil, and safflower oil.
+Some healthier cooking oils that can withstand higher temperatures include olive oil, avocado oil, sesame oil, and safflower oil.

 Plus, they contain various unsaturated fatty acids, antioxidants, and other compounds that may offer health benefits.

-On the other hand, some oils are better to use for cold preparations or as dietary supplements, or they’re otherwise not recommended for high heat cooking.
+On the other hand, some oils are better to use for cold preparations or as dietary supplements, but not recommended for high heat cooking.
 Some examples include fish oil, flax oil, palm oil, and walnut oil.